alexhartl/dynamicUnicable/README.md

 cd openvuplus_3.0
 make image MACHINE=vusolo2
 ```
-where vusolo2 might also be vusolo, bm750, vuuno or vuultimo, depending on your device.
-Note that there are some pitfalls when compiling the image like missing hbbtv source files, so you should have some experience with this topic.
+where `vusolo2` might also be `vusolo`, `bm750`, `vuuno` or `vuultimo`, depending on your device.
+Note that there are some pitfalls when compiling the image like, e.g., missing hbbtv source files, so you should have some experience with this topic.

 ## Configuration

-- Pick one always-on box and configure one tuner on this device as usual, but set "Serve Group" to "Group 1" and "First Channel" to 1.
-If any of your devices does not support this extension, set "First Channel" appropriately higher, so you can use the lowest channels for static configuration. **Do not enable "Serve Group" on more than one device for the same group !!!**
+- Pick one always-on box and configure one tuner of this device as usual, but set "Serve Group" to "Group 1" and "First Channel" to 1.
+If any of your devices does not support this dynamic Unicable extension, set "First Channel" appropriately higher, so that you can use the lowest channels for static configuration.
+  **Do not enable "Serve Group" on more than one device for the same group !**
 - On all remaining devices set "Unicable Configuration Mode" to "Dynamic Unicable" and "Group" to "Group 1".
 - done.